 Where is the court If you are charged with a traffic violations that is not a crime, you will go to the Nassau County TVPB.
 It is located at 16 Cooper Street Hempstead NY.

 Finding this... more

-Written by attorney Paul J Knudsen, about 1 year ago.
+Written by attorney Paul J Knudsen, over 1 year ago.

 Youve been arrested.
 Now What?

 First off, there are several ways to be placed under arrest in Florida.
 The most common is being handcuffed, read Miranda Warnings, placed in the back of a... more

 Written by attorney Antony Noble, almost 2 years ago.

 If you have been convicted of a misdemeanor in the county court, you should consider filing an appeal in the district court to reverse or vacate the conviction and/or the sentence.
 Criminal... more